genomic-medicine-sweden/metaval/docs/usage/tutorials.md

 # genomic-medicine-sweden/metaval: Tutorials

-This page provides a range of tutorials to give you additional guidance on setting up `genomic-medicine-sweden/metaval` runs in the wild.
+This page provides a range of tutorials to give you additional guidance on setting up `genomic-medicine-sweden/metaval`.
 In this tutorial we will walk you through different workflows of the current pipeline.
 It assumes that you have the output files from the [nf-core/taxprofiler](https://github.com/nf-core/taxprofiler).

 ## Preparation